 New Editions celebrates and fosters the collection of book art.
 From chapbooks and zines, to broadsides, artist’s books, and fine press editions, this two-day event features over 130 original works available for viewing and purchase.

 New Editions includes something for everyone, from the most seasoned collector to the newest enthusiast, with items at a wide variety of prices.
 Join us for one or both of the following events!

-Join us for a ticketed preview reception in MCBA’s gallery and studios, and be the first to explore a curated collection of bookish works from Minnesota and around the country.
-Learn more about the importance of collecting book art from a seasoned panel of artists, featuring Harriet Bart, Regula Russelle, and Gaylord Schanilec.
+Be the first to explore and purchase a curated collection of bookish works from Minnesota and around the country.
+Learn more about the importance of collecting book art from a panel of artists, featuring Harriet Bart, Regula Russelle, and Gaylord Schanilec, and moderated by Karen Wirth.
 Enjoy hors d’oeuvres, craft wine and beer, and creative company with other book and art lovers.
 Each ticket holder receives a commemorative limited edition broadside printed by Laura Brown at MCBA.

 Saturday, December 1, 10am-4pm

 New Editions continues as an all-day Saturday event!
 Find special gifts for those on your shopping list, or treat yourself to a unique work of art.
 Seasonal refreshments provided.

 Minnesota Book Awards